NullDesk/nullmailer/README.md

-> The built-in Mailers are reusable by default, but it is recommended to create a new instance each time instead.
-Since the mailer will continue to track previously delivered items in memory, disposing of the mailer instance after each message (or batch) is preferable.
+> The built-in Mailers are reusable by default.
+As of 3.3.0, mailers no longer keep an internal reference to delivered items, but it is still recommended to create a new mailer instance each time.

 ### <a name="mailer-instantiation"></a>Mailer Instantiation